JaapvanEkris/openrowingmonitor/docs/Integrations.md

 ## MQTT

-To publish metrics to a MQTT broker, like a home automation system, you need to add the following to your config.js:
+To publish real-time metrics to a MQTT broker, like a home automation system, you need to add the following to your config.js:

 ```js
   mqtt: {